 Robert Linterman – Robert is General Manager Residential at New Zealand’s Energy Efficiency and Conservation Authority (EECA).
 He leads a small team to drive the New Zealand Government’s residential energy efficiency programmes and manage the insulation programme, Warm Up New Zealand: Healthy Homes.
 Robert has brought considerable private sector experience to EECA’s residential energy efficiency programmes.
 He has a background re-engineering troubled businesses in the following sectors: property, dairy, clothing and footwear, and engineering companies.
 This experience has helped EECA develop an innovative funding model where Government partners with business and community funders so insulation can be provided at no cost to eligible households.

 Dr Caroline Orchiston – Caroline is a natural hazards social scientist at the Centre for Sustainability at the University of Otago.
 She has a background in earth science, and has been involved in post-disaster tourism recovery and community resilience research in New Zealand and the Pacific Northwest of the USA, and is co-leading a climate change adaptation project with Dr. Janet Stephenson (Centre for Sustainability) focussing on responses to future sea level rise in South Dunedin.

 Jenny Coatham – Jenny is currently completing a conjoint Bachelor of Laws/ Bachelor of Arts (majoring in politics) at the University of Otago.
 She has been an active member of Generation Zero – a youth oriented climate action organisation – for the past two years, and is currently a leadership team member in Dunedin.
-Her main focuses during her time with Generation Zero include, policy submissions, local government campaigning, administration, and environmental law.
+Her main focus during her time with Generation Zero included policy submissions, local government campaigning, administration, and environmental law.